This page will change from time to time. Check back.

 Chicago Manual of Style

 owl.english.purdue.edu/owl/ — This resource has great tips on U.S.-style grammar and usage.
-(There are no Oxford commas here.)
 It’s free and available 24/7.
-It is designed for academics, but any writer can use it.
+It is designed for college students, but any writer can use it.

 www.poynter.org/ — For non-fiction writers, this is a great site not just for writing tips, but also for industry chatter and for ideas that might turn into your next book.

 The Creative Academy for Writers